British Shorthair cat breed profile

 History of British Shorthair cats

 For all of you history buffs, this cat breed has a pretty robust background.
-“British Shorthairs originated from Rome and were brought to Great Britain during the expansion of the Roman Empire into Britain to protect the country’s food from rodents,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“British Shorthairs originated from Rome and were brought to Great Britain during the expansion of the Roman Empire into Britain to protect the country’s food from rodents,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “They were a common street cat for many years after.”

 As a result of World War II, British Shorthairs started to decline in population, Dr. McCullough says.
 So, to save the breed, the remaining cats were bred with domestic shorthairs, Russian Blues and Persian breeds.
 And in the 1970s, British Shorthairs became a recognized cat breed in the U.S.